openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func mouseLongClick(p: Point, btnId: MouseButton, key1!: Int32 = 0, key2!: Int32 = 0): Unit
 ```

-**Function:** Injects a long mouse click action at the specified coordinates, supporting simultaneous pressing of corresponding keyboard combination keys.
-For example, when the Key value is 2072, press CTRL and perform a long mouse click action.
+**Function:** Injects a mouse long-press action at the specified coordinates, supporting simultaneous pressing of corresponding keyboard key combinations.
+For example, when the Key value is 2072, press CTRL and perform a mouse long-press action.

 **System Capability:** SystemCapability.Test.UiTest